Ayehu/custom-activities/PagerDuty/PagerDutyCreateUser/README.md

 4. Create a service.
 5. Create an API User Token.

-Mandatory fields when creating an incident :<br />
+Mandatory fields when creating a new user :<br />
 AuthorizationToken(string) - Use your existing user token or you can create the User Token with following steps | User -> My Profile -> User Settings -> Create API User Token<br />
 From(string) - The email address of a valid user associated with the account making the request.<br />